mila-dan/arvato-customer-segmentation/README.md

 ## Acknowledgments

 This project was done as the part of Udacity learning.
-The data have been provided by the Arvato.
+The data is provided by Arvato Financial Services, a Bertelsmann subsidiary.